Skip to content

 Pathways to Pretrial Advancement

-Municipal, county, and tribal jurisdictions are invited to apply for an innovative 12-month strategic planning process to evaluate their current system and create an actionable plan to improve pretrial outcomes and enhance community safety and well-being.
+Municipal, county, and tribal jurisdictions selected through a competitive process are engaged in an innovative 12-month strategic planning process to evaluate their current system and create an actionable plan to improve pretrial outcomes and enhance community safety and well-being.

 1. Identify critical decision points and assess policies and practices based on data, evidence, and best practices.